-Primary English is often more focused on the technical aspects of the English language – particularly with reading and writing.
-Often you will see stories broken down by what was written and how the author did so, with less of a focus on why the author did so.
+Primary English is often more focused on the technical aspects of the English language like reading and writing.
+You will see stories broken down by what was written and how the author did so, with less of a focus on why the author did so.

-Just like Maths, however, the more interesting aspect of English in this period is that it greatly shapes whether a student will perceive themselves as ‘English-Brained’, or not ‘English-Brained’.
+Success in this period greatly shapes whether a student will perceive themselves as ‘English-Brained’, or not ‘English-Brained’.
 The reason for this is that more complicated writing techniques are extremely difficult to implement if a student lacks the foundational knowledge such as grammar, structure, and vocabulary.

 HIGH SCHOOL ENGLISH

-High School English looks to go beyond just teaching students how to communicate effectively and attempts to instill a sense of creative thinking and exploration of various pre-conceptions that students may have held.
+High School English looks to go beyond just teaching students how to communicate effectively.
+It attempts to instill a sense of creative thinking and explores new ways of thinking.
 This is also where student’s work will start to require stylistic skills in their writing to achieve higher results.
 Typically, students will be asked to complete analytical essays, un-seen essays, and speeches on a variety of texts.

-Often the issues students face in this subject is the perceived ambiguity of the subject.
-For instance, while in math 1+1 will always equal 2, English as a subject will often ask a student to make an argument for their opinion on a piece of text, and assuming they use evidence to back it up, two opposite opinions can both be right.
+Often the issues students face in this subject are the perceived ambiguity of the subject.
+For instance, while in math 1+1 will always equal 2, English as a subject can and will ask for personal opinions to be backed by evidence.
+This means multiple different answers can be correct.

-The key to this is helping to provide structure and rationale to the assessments to help students feel that the end result is not a completely random outcome.
+The key to this is helping to provide structure and rationale to the assessments.
+This is to help students feel that the end result is not a completely random outcome.

-English Extension is a notoriously difficult subject that should only be pursued by students who have a genuine interest in the many different technical and theoretical approaches that can be used to explore and evaluate literary texts from many different genres.
+English Extension is a notoriously difficult subject.
+It covers many different technical and theoretical approaches that can be used to explore and evaluate literary texts.